Solenoid Valve Installation

 - Make necessary electrical connections to the coil.

 Note: When replacing a coil, use a screwdriver to lever it from the armature.
-Read our article on How to replace a solenoid valve coil for more information.
+Read our article on replacing a solenoid valve coil for more information.

 Can a solenoid valve be installed vertically?